Database Schema

 Purpose: Stores user authentication credentials.
 This model is crucial for decoupling the application from any single authentication provider.
 A new

-record is created when a user signs up, linking their external authentication method (theprovider
+Authrecord is created when a user signs up, linking their external authentication method (theprovider, e.g., Supabase) to an internalUserrecord. -

 Key Fields: